yeehaa123/elab/h2020/proposal/deliverables.md

 + kick-off workshop private and public partners (introduction the CtH platform as foundation for the project)

-+ presentation / workshop for students / researchers National Museum of World Cultures / Europeana representatives "Engaging audiences - Interfaces and Visualizations in the museum context"
++ presentation / workshop for students / researchers Europeana representatives "Engaging audiences - Interfaces and Visualizations in the museum context"

 + presentation / workshop for students weyeser "Visualization as means of inclusion"